influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/union_node.md

 ### Join

 Join this node with other nodes.
-The data is joined on timestamp.
+The data are joined on timestamp.

 ```javascript